 Note: Perform following step on ground over large pad while kneeling with knees on pad.
 This minimizes risk of dropping piston and damaging its surfaces.

-Note: Attempt to stretch Teflon seal evenly and take care to not scuff/damage.
-Some sliding of seal on piston rim is normal.
+While stretching, aim to distribute the tension evenly and avoid scuffing or damaging the seals.
+Some sliding of the seal on the piston rim is normal.

 Once stretched and installed, Teflon seals will fit loosely in piston grooves.